neondatabase/website/content/docs/guides/read-replica-guide.md

 ## Create a read replica

-Creating a read replica is a simple process that involves adding a read-only compute endpoint to a branch.
+Creating a read replica involves adding a read-only compute endpoint to a branch.
 You can add a read-only compute endpoint to any branch in your Neon project by following these steps:

 1. In the Neon Console, select **Branches**.
 1. Select the branch where your database resides.
 1. Click **Add compute**.
-1. On the **Create compute endpoint** dialog, select **Read-only** as the **Compute type**.
+1. On the **Create Compute Endpoint** dialog, select **Read-only** as the **Compute type**.
-1. Specify the compute size options for your read-only compute endpoint.
-You can configure a **Fixed size** compute with a specific amount of vCPU and RAM (the default) or enable **Autoscaling** and configure a minimum and maximum compute size.
-Additionally, you can configure the **Auto-suspend delay** period, which is the amount of idle time after which your compute is transitioned to an idle state.
+1. Specify the **Compute size** options.
+You can configure a **Fixed Size** compute with a specific amount of vCPU and RAM (the default) or enable **Autoscaling** and configure a minimum and maximum compute size.
+You can configure the **Auto-suspend delay** period, which is the amount of idle time after which your read-only compute is transitioned to an idle state.
 The default setting is 300 seconds (5 minutes).
+You can set this value up to 604800 seconds (7 days).
   <Admonition type="note">
-  Your compute size configuration determines the processing power of your database.
+  The compute size configuration determines the processing power of your database.
 More vCPU and memory means more processing power but also higher compute costs.
 For information about compute costs, see [Billing metrics](/docs/introduction/billing).
   </Admonition>
 1. When you have finished making your selections, click **Create**.

-In a few moments, your read-only compute is provisioned.
+In a few moments, your read-only compute is provisioned and appears in the **Computes** section of the **Branches** page.
 This is your read replica.
 The following section describes how to connect to your read replica.

 ## Connect to a read replica

 Connecting to a read replica is the same as connecting to any branch, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
 The following steps describe how to connect to your read replica with connection details obtained from the Neon Console.

-1. In the Neon Console, select a project.
-1. On the project **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
+1. On the Neon **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 ![Connection details widget](/docs/connect/connection_details.png)
-1. Under **Compute**, select a read-only endpoint for the branch.
+1. Under **Compute**, select a **Read-only** compute endpoint.
 If there are none, see [Create a read replica](#create-a-read-replica).
-1. Select a connection string or a code example from the drop-down menu.
-The connection string or code example contains your role name, password, hostname, and database name.
-A basic connection string appears similar to the following:
+1. Select a connection string or a code example from the drop-down menu and copy it.
+This is the information you need to connect to the read replica from you client or application.

+The example contains your role name, password, hostname, and database name.
+A **psql** connection string appears similar to the following:

   <CodeBlock shouldWrap>